PenuelNwaneri/JavaScript30/exercises/15 - LocalStorage/README.md

 Nitish Dayal, Software & Applications Developer - [Contact](http://nitishdayal.me)
 Last Commit Date: May 12, 2017

-The web page simulates a restaurant's menu.
+This web page simulates a restaurant's menu.
 The user should be able to add new dishes to the list using the `form` HTML element without having to refresh the page.
 Currently, when the user submits a dish into the form, the page reloads (as this is the _default action_ of a `submit` event)